joehillen/sysz/README.md

 - Runs status after other commands (start, stop, restart, etc)
 - Select multiple units and commands using `TAB` key
 - Only prompts commands based on current state
-  (e.g. show "start" only if the unit is active)
+  (e.g. show "start" and "restart" only if the unit is inactive)
 - Can filter units based on their state using the `--state` option

 # Usage